mwgray/code-samples/Scripting/README.md

 At first glance the binding code is a bit to take in.
 This is mainly because this code was written before C++ had variadic template parameters and I had to explicitly make a function for each parameter count.
 Each function 'group' is a set of template functions, with a specialization for 0 to 5 parameters.
 Templates are also specialize with float, int, string, bool, since they are the only types easily translatable to Lua.

+####A note on reflection
+Since C++ is lacking in any robust reflection system, the binding of classes to Lua is a bit tedious.
+We didn't have much needs beyond manual binding in our projects, so this system worked fine as is.
+However, if we needed more automatic binding to gameplay objects, we would likely want to add a reflection system to the mix.
+With that in place we can then automatically bind to Lua using reflection.

 ####Summaries of the files in this folder

 * [LuaBindingGameMode](LuaBindingGameMode.cpp) and [LuaContextTests](LuaContextTests.cpp) are good places to see how the user would use these classes.